Houston vs. Xavier College Basketball Predictions & Picks - December 1

 - Pick OU: Under (138.5)

-Houston has gone 4-3-0 against the spread, while Xavier's ATS record this season is 3-3-0.
-The Cougars have a 1-6-0 record going over the point total, while games involving the Musketeers have a record of 3-3-0 when it comes to hitting the over.
-The two teams score an average of 153.4 points per game, 14.9 more points than this matchup's total.
+Houston has put together a 4-3-0 record against the spread this season, while Xavier is 3-3-0.
+In terms of going over the point total, games involving the Cougars are 1-6-0 and the Musketeers are 3-3-0.
+The two teams average 153.4 points per game, 14.9 more points than this matchup's total.

 Sportsbook Promo Codes